mlinds/thesis/document/workplan/workplan.md

 - How can LiDAR returns reflecting the seafloor be separated from background noise?
 - How can gaps be filled in areas with missing lidar photons?
 - Once signal photons have been identified, how can the seafloor elevation data be extracted?
+- Can information about the mangrove canopy height be extracted from the LiDAR data?

 ## Approach